How Marketers Compete for Your Holiday Business M

 - Online retailers have started to realize that 58 percent of consumers will abandon their online shopping carts because of the price of shipping.
 This has caused many e-tailers to offer free shipping or deep discounts on shipping.
 Walmart announced that they will be doing free shipping during the holiday season, this has set the bar for online stores hoping to capture holiday sales and many are struggling with coming up with ways to compete.

 - Increase in email marketing campaigns.
 You may have already noticed, but if not yet be patient it's coming.
 As a consumer, you could see an increase of 15 — 20 percent in email promotional campaigns during the holidays.

 - Mobile marketing and push.
 Studies have shown that more consumers are purchasing via their smartphone, so you'll see e-commerce retailers rolling out more mobile promotions.
 They will be pushing exclusive deals to their mobile users.
 These are deals you won't see on their website or in their emails.
 They want to capture your attention via mobile, and they are willing to push significant specials to you just to gain the ability to market to you via mobile technology.

 - Comparison shopping and reviews.
 E-tailers have realized that many online shoppers depend highly on online reviews and comparison shopping engines, so you'll be seeing more of your online retailers using these tools to entice you to purchase.

 As you can see retailers want you to buy, whether that be in a brick and mortar store or online doesn't matter.
 They just want you to spend your money with them.
-You'll see specials this year like you've never seen before.
+You'll see specials this year as you've never seen before.
 Retailers need to increase their bottom lines.
 They are depending on this holiday season and they are going all out to gain a percentage of the projected increase in spending this year.